VedantS28/Digital_Image_Processing/README.md

    - Extract and visualize individual bit planes from a grayscale image
    - Compare original and sliced images to understand the impact of each bit plane

+4. **Shannon Fano Encoding Algorithm**
+   This practical demonstrates how to:
+    - Implements the complete Shannon-Fano encoding algorithm
+    - Accepts arbitrary symbols and their corresponding probabilities

 ## Prerequisites

   1. MATLAB installed on your system.